DraftShift/StealthChanger/README.md

 - [1] 6x3mm magnet (Hall Effect Sensor ONLY)

 **Note: heatsets on the SB version in from the opposite side as the Voron instructions, slightly longer screws on the CW2 attachment may be required**

+## Software
+[Viertuz Tapchanger](https://github.com/viesturz/tapchanger).
+The only changes will be in the toolhead config which you will find in the klipper directory in this repo.

 ## Docks
 Currently all docks used with [Viertuz Tapchanger](https://github.com/viesturz/tapchanger) are compatible.
 In the future we might develop our own.